pwalch/lonesnake/README.md

 - click `File > Preferences > Settings` and then go to `User` and search for `files.exclude`
 - click `Add Pattern` and register `**/.lonesnake`

-If you have `lonesnake-kit`, note that <code>lonesnake-kit --vscode</code> populates the `settings.json` of the workspace in the working directory.
+If you have `lonesnake-kit`, note that <code>lonesnake-kit project --vscode</code> populates the `settings.json` of the workspace in the working directory.

 </details>